nikolalsvk/blog/content/blog/using-server-sent-events-to-stream-data-in-rails/index.md

 ![Regular HTTP communication diagram](./regular-http-communication.png)

-Today, we wile show how to use server-sent events (SSE for short) to establish a different type of communication between the client and the server.
+Today, we will show how to use server-sent events (SSE for short) to establish a different type of communication between the client and the server.
 Here's how SSE works in brief:

 1. A client requests a webpage from a server using the regular HTTP we showed before.
 2. The client then receives the requested page and executes the JavaScript on the page, which opens a connection to the server.